Is Drug Screening in 3D Ready for Automation?

-In this discussion, Dr. Terry Riss from Promega, Dr. Tim Spicer from Scripps Research, and Dr. Jan Lichtenberg from InSphero will explore the latest state-of-the-art automated 3D cell-based assays and focus on progress and obstacles on the way to fully automated screening in 3D.
-Join us for this live interactive event, during which our panelists will address questions and topics, such as:
+In this discussion, Dr. Terry Riss from Promega, Dr. Tim Spicer from Scripps Research, and Dr. Jan Lichtenberg from InSphero explored the latest state-of-the-art automated 3D cell-based assays and focused on progress and obstacles on the way to fully automated screening in 3D.
+During the event, our panelists address questions and topics, such as:

 - What are the advantages of moving to phenotypic screens in 3D?

 - How do you choose the right 3D modality (spheroid, organoid, other scaffold-based approaches) and supporting cells, for your research?